-Ste p Action 1 Click on a Package or View in the Browser window, then either: Click on the Browser window ☺ button, or Press Ctrl+Insert, or Select the 'Design &gt; Diagram &gt; Add Diagram' ribbon option, or Right-click on the Package or View and select the 'Add Diagram' option The 'New Diagram' dialog displays.
+Step Action 1 Click on a Package or View in the Browser window, then either: • Click on the Browser window button, or • Press Ctrl+Insert, or • Select the 'Design > Diagram > Add Diagram' ribbon option, or Right-click on the Package or View and select the 'New Diagram' option The 'Diagram Builder' dialog displays.
 2 Enterprise Architect provides a default diagram name that is the same as the parent Package name.
 Overtype this with your preferred diagram name, if necessary.
 3 Click on the 'Select From' header and select the Perspective Group and Perspective most appropriate to the area you are working in.
 The panel below the header displays a list of diagram groups; click on the required group.
 4 In the 'Diagram Types' panel, click on the type of diagram to create.
 A description of the selected diagram type displays in the field underneath this pane.
-5 Click on the OK button.
-The 'New Diagram' dialog closes A new diagram is created as a child of the currently selected Package The new diagram is opened in the Diagram View, ready for editing
+5 Click on the 'Create Diagram' button. • The 'New Diagram' dialog closes • A new diagram is created as a child of the currently selected Package • The new diagram is opened in the Diagram View, ready for editing

-• When you create a Package, if you leave the 'Create Diagram' option selected, the 'New Diagram' dialog displays automatically
+• When you create a Package, if you leave the 'Create Diagram' option selected, the 'Diagram Builder' dialog displays automatically